sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 1. Select **Site admin** from the dropdown menu.
 1. Click **Batch Changes** on the sidebar menu.

 You should now see a list of the code hosts that are configured on Sourcegraph.
 Code hosts with tokens configured are indicated by a green tick, while code hosts without tokens have an empty red circle next to them.

-Credentials that are configured here will be usable by all users of the Sourcegraph instance for publishing and updating changesets on the code host.
+Global credentials are usable by all users of the Sourcegraph instance who have not added their own personal access tokens for Batch Changes.
+These credentials are also used whenever a user [imports](./tracking_existing_changesets.md) or manually syncs a changeset.

 ### Configuring a code host